From the Studio - Interview with Joseph Daws | 28.10.21

 I don’t know if it’s a deferral of responsibility as an artist, but I quite often try to go beyond myself in the process.
 It feels more creative that way.
 And, generally, I think I arrive at things that are better than the original idea that started my inquiry or process to begin with.
 When I started these pixelated paintings, I was making digital pixel art in a simple 32-square format.
 I was doing it manually using software, but the results were too familiar.
 Using samples in this case was the solution.
 I like losing myself in the process, as well as starting anew and using different processes.

 ZM: This reminds me of your first comment in the interview, about efficiency.
-I think its so true that in your previous abstract works and landscapes, you had to put so much of yourself into them, which is a lot to ask of yourself.
+I think it’s so true that in your previous abstract works and landscapes, you had to put so much of yourself into them, which is a lot to ask of yourself.
 This feels like a way to interrupt that process and look outwards.
 What do you think about that?

 JD: Yes, that is exactly what it is.
 However, these works have also satisfied some more practical needs in terms of my painting practice.
 They have been enjoyable because I am doing the sorts of things I used to do when I was painting plein air – mixing colours to suit, rather than working with colour loosely in my older abstract works.
 Here, I’m mixing colour in fine gradations.
 Even when you’re painting plein air, it’s not so intentionally gradated as these works.
 I’ve actually really enjoyed that.
 It’s like a class in mixing colour.